BackendWorks/nestjs-microservices/README.md

 sh deploy.sh
 ```
 Notes:
 - you can also use this script to deploy services to ECR. change `deploy.sh` script accordingly.
-- Use `.prod.env` file for deployment of the services.
 - you can follow deployment process as below
   - Docker compose context method (Cloud Formation with compose CLI). follow this (Blog)[https://www.docker.com/blog/docker-compose-from-local-to-amazon-ecs/]
   - Use ECS CLI method. follow this (Blog)[https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-cli-tutorial-fargate.html]